 Sin #2: The Sin of No Proof

-The sin of no proof describes environmental claims not backed up with factual evidence or third-party certification.
+The sin of no proof describes environmental claims that are not backed by factual evidence or third-party certification.
 An example would be claiming that a certain percentage of a product comes from consumer-recycled content, without providing supportive factual data or details.

 We can find another example of the sin of no proof from the TerraChoice report.
 The report focuses on bisphenol A (BPA), which is an industrial chemical found in baby bottles and polycarbonate plastics.
 The report urged companies to provide proof of BPA-free claims, yet no proof was given.